trikalex/pp3-rpsls-game/README.md

 - Generate colored text for all the print messages.

 ## Data Model

+- For the game Variables class a series of dictionaries were used, containting integers, strings and string arrays
+- The gameplay functions, the score keeping and the endgame prompting loop, involve while loops with boolean statements and if/elif/else statements.

 ## Testing
 - Passed the code through the PEP8 validator successfully and no errors were returned!